-POCONO TOWNSHIP OPEN RECORDS OFFICER may be contacted at:
+POCONO TOWNSHIP OPEN RECORDS OFFICERS may be contacted at:

 P.O.
 Box 197

 Tannersville, Pa.
 18372

 Requests shall be made in writing to the township Open Records Officer on the form provided by the township.
 Click here to download a copy of the form.

 The Township shall make a good-faith effort to provide the requested public record(s) as promptly as possible.
 The Open Records Officer shall cooperate with those requesting records to review and/or duplicate original Township documents while taking reasonable measure to protect township documents from the possibility of theft, damage, and/or modification.

 The Open Records Officer shall review all written requests for access to public records.
 As soon as possible, but no later than five business days after receiving a written request to access public records, the Open Records Officer shall respond to such requests in writing consistent with Act 3 of 2008, the Right-to-Know Law.

 For more information about the state of Pennsylvania’s Open Record law, please click here.

 Pocono Township Police Department

 Open Records Officer